LukeSometimesCodes/Javascript-Projects/README.md

 # Javascript-Projects
-For the Javascript course on The Tech Academy
+This is for the Javascript course on The Tech Academy.
+All related projects will be here